judeharis/axi_mlir/README.md

     - required when cross compiling for arm
 3. Compile clang, llvm, mlir for x86 with the required targets
 4. Cross-compile mlir-runner libraries for ARM
-    - this requires arm libs and llvm-project/cmake targetting cross-compilation. needs mlir-tblgen from step 2)
+    - this requires arm libs and llvm-project/cmake targeting cross-compilation
+    - needs mlir-tblgen from step 2
 5. Compile and link desired application for arm, run with qemu
     -  Using compiler from step 3, libraries from step 4, and pointing qemu to look for the right libraries